SuperSport (South African broadcaster)

-SuperSport is a South African-based group of television channels carried on the DStv & CANAL+ satellite platforms alongside the GOtv terrestrial platform and Showmax for live sports programming.
+SuperSport is a South African-based group of television channels carried on the DStv & CANAL+ satellite platforms and the GOtv terrestrial platform for live sports programming.
 It provides sports content in South Africa, Nigeria and all Sub-Saharan Africa countries.

-SuperSport broadcasts a wide array of major sporting events and leagues, including association football, rugby, cricket, tennis, golf, motorsport, cycling, boxing, wrestling, field hockey, and athletics.
+SuperSport broadcasts a wide range of major sporting events and leagues, including association football, rugby, cricket, tennis, golf, motorsport, cycling, boxing, wrestling, field hockey, and athletics.
 At its peak, it was the world's largest broadcaster of live rugby and cricket, though it has since been overtaken by Sky Sports.
 It also held the position of the second-largest Premier League broadcaster globally, offering live matches and, when possible, high-definition broadcasts through the Premier League's Content Service.

 In addition to its satellite channels, SuperSport provides content to M-Net, CSN, and occasionally M-Net HD.
 Following the model of Sky Sports, in September 2020, SuperSport began operating thematic channels, dedicating specific channels to major sports.

 Currently, more than 3.5 million households across Africa access SuperSport via the DStv platform.